Wolfmyths/Genshin-Stopwatch/README.md

 ## What does Genshin Stopwatch do?

 Genshin Stopwatch is a program that makes checking timers easier without launching the game (Examples: Stamina, Fishing, Gardening, Enemy Respawns, Parametric Transformer, etc...).

-The only caviat is that you have to start the stopwatch yourself!

 **The program is accessible through the system tray** (Up arrow next to the volume mixer) **when running in the background.**